alat-rights/alana-utilities/docs/README.md

 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr).

 ### Style and formating
-We are using [Black](https://github.com/psf/black) for formating and [PyRight](https://github.com/microsoft/pyright) for type checking.
+We are using [Black](https://github.com/psf/black) for formatting and [PyRight](https://github.com/microsoft/pyright) for type checking.

 Before submitting a pull request, please run `black .` on your code.
 This saves us from failed CI runs.
 To install and run `Black`: